 Performance guarantees are contracts that provide compensation if another party fails to perform a contractual obligation.
-Performance guarantees do not transfer credit risk.
 The risk under performance guarantee contracts is the possibility that the failure to perform the contractual obligation by another party occurs.
-Therefore, performance guarantees are not considered financial instruments and thus do not fall in scope of IFRS 9.
+They are recognized consistent with financial guarantees at higher of unamortized initial commission and loss reserves.